marcostom32/chat-design/README.md

 ![Preview](https://i.imgur.com/Q6lkbXu.png)

 # -------- Important --------

 Don't replace the entire folder, just copy the files and paste in your chat folder.

-If you have the color error
+Download the default chat of cfx from here - https://github.com/citizenfx/cfx-server-data If you have the color error
 ```
 attempt to index a nil value ( field 'color')